 (1) The Board consists of the President, the Vice-President, the Chairperson, the Treasurer and the Co-ordinator of congresses and meetings.
-In accordance with Section 26 of the German Civil Code, the „Board" is the President and the Vice-President.
+In accordance with Section 26 of the German Civil Code, the „Board“ consists of the President and the Vice-President.

 (2) The Board is elected by the Meeting of Members for a period of two years.
 Re-election is possible.

-(3) Decisions of the Board are passed by a majority of votes cast by the Board members.
+(3) Decisions of the Board are passed by the majority of votes cast by the Board-members.
 If there is parity of votes, the President's vote shall decide, in his absence the Vice-President's vote.

 (4) The Board shall conduct the affairs of the Society on an honorary basis.

 (5) The Board gives itself Procedural Rules, which shall be distributed to the members for information.